playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

   - Comes after "touching" said field
   - Opposite of "pristine"
 - "Disabled" - Inputs that the user should not be able to add values into
-- "Required" - Make sure an input's value is present and not empty

 While some of these states are mutually exclusive, an input may have more than one of these states active at a time.
 For example, a field that the user has typed into has both "dirty" and "touched" states applied at the same time.